Östersund: Cityscape

 In the 1930s, the functionalistic style made itself apparent in Östersund's outskirts, which were growing.
 In the 1940s, the city was made more car-friendly and the city was first and foremost planned for cars.
-Later the sanitarian issues was brought up, which resulted in the construction of a sewage treatment works and the waste water was no longer flushed directly into Storsjön. Östersund was also affected by the Million Programme, though to a lesser extent than other cities.
+Later sanitation issues were brought up, which resulted in the construction of a sewage treatment works and waste water was no longer flushed directly into Storsjön. Östersund was also affected by the Million Programme, though to a lesser extent than other cities.
 During the same period older buildings such as Hotell Grand (to make room for Storsjöteatern), Cellfängelset (a jail located at the beginning of Prästgatan), Flickskolan (the girl school next to the city hall, where the current county library is located) and Västra stationen (at Badhusparken) were torn down.
-The local media described it all as e.g. "demolishing madness".
+The local media described it as "demolishing madness".
 When the Good Templar house was threatened in order to widen Rådhusgatan the city's inhabitants had had enough and the building was saved.

 The buildings along Storgatan (literally: 'the large street') with entire segments intact since the 1880s are considered one of the best preserved city settlements in Sweden.
 The wooden façades are rich with details and the house are relatively low, short and slim.
 A great amount of work was put down on creating a balance between details and entirety.
 Parallel with Storgatan lies Prästgatan – 'the priest street', Östersund's main shopping street.
 The buildings between the two streets are often connected and the streets create small rooms mostly inaccessible for keen winds.
 These so-called rooms also stimulate the social life on the streets.

 Stortorget – the main town square in central Östersund is one of six "closed squares" built in Sweden, the others being the ones in Uppsala, Karlstad, Vimmerby, Piteå and Haparanda.
 It was created through indentation in four different blocks to deliberately create an open air room with openings to every direction, a style deriving from how cities were planned during the Renaissance.
 However the town square lost its original shape when it was opened up and expanded towards the lake.
 Stortorget has long been the city's main market place and core; it is also here that the thousand-year-old market Gregorie market is held each year in March.
 The city festival Storsjöyran has Stortorget as its main centre.